Most Talked-About Controversies Linked to Laura Ingraham

 Public opinion and media debates around Laura Ingraham—discover key moments of controversy.

-Laura Ingraham is a prominent American conservative television host, most known for hosting 'The Ingraham Angle' on Fox News Channel since 2017.
-She also serves as the editor-in-chief of LifeZette.
-Before her television career, Ingraham hosted 'The Laura Ingraham Show,' a nationally syndicated radio program, solidifying her presence in conservative media.
+Laura Ingraham is a prominent American conservative television host, best known for hosting The Ingraham Angle on Fox News Channel since 2017.
+She also serves as editor-in-chief of LifeZette.
+Prior to her television career, Ingraham hosted the nationally syndicated radio program, The Laura Ingraham Show, solidifying her presence in conservative media.

 1984: Controversial articles in The Dartmouth Review

-2013: Opposed the 2013 US Senate comprehensive immigration reform plan
+2013: Opposed bipartisan immigration reform plan

 September 2017: Criticized Trump on DREAMer amnesty

-February 2018: Told LeBron James and Kevin Durant to "shut up and dribble"
+February 2018: "Shut up and dribble" controversy

-June 18, 2018: Compared children's facilities to summer camps
+June 18, 2018: Compared children's facilities to "summer camps"

-July 2018: Criticized Kevin Yoder for supporting Democratic bill
+July 2018: Criticized Kevin Yoder on asylum

-August 9, 2018: Ingraham Angle monologue
+August 9, 2018: Ingraham Angle monologue on citizenship

 October 2018: Urged audience to vote Republican

-May 2019: Showed graphic of voices censored on social media
+May 2019: Showed graphic of censored voices

 In June 2019, Laura Ingraham spread unsubstantiated claims that asylum seekers to the United States may carry the Ebola virus.